dotnet/docs-aspire/docs/caching/includes/redis-app-host.md

 Redis Commander is a Node.js web application used to view, edit, and manage a Redis Database. .NET Aspire adds another container image [`docker.io/rediscommander/redis-commander`](https://hub.docker.com/r/rediscommander/redis-commander) to the app host that runs the commander app.

 > [!TIP]
-> To configure the host port for the <xref:Aspire.Hosting.Redis.RedisCommanderResource> call <xref:Aspire.Hosting.RedisBuilderExtensions.WithHostPort*> and provide the desired port number.
+> To configure the host port for the <xref:Aspire.Hosting.Redis.RedisCommanderResource> chain a call to the <xref:Aspire.Hosting.RedisBuilderExtensions.WithHostPort*> API and provide the desired port number.

 ### Add Redis resource with data volume